 Put together a list of essential names and numbers which you can call if you feel at risk, for example:

 There are lots of things you can do for yourself to help fight suicidal thoughts, so that they don’t become overwhelming.
+You can do this by yourself, with a family member or friend, or with the support of a mental health professional.

 Once you’ve found out what support is available, the next step is to develop a positive lifestyle which gives a rhythm to your life.